meangrape/fdb-wiki/Debug-Out-Of-Memory-(OOM)-Errors-in-Simulation.md

 3. Run with gperftools enabled: `HEAPPROFILE=/tmp/fdbserver fdbserver [args...]`
 4. Profile the heap profile: `pprof-symbolize gperf-build/bin/fdbserver /tmp/fdbserver.0065.heap`

+Note that the profiling runs are at least 10X slower than the runs without profiling.

-See sample profile from https://github.com/apple/foundationdb/issues/2218.
+See a sample profile [here](https://github.com/apple/foundationdb/issues/2218).